Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Methodology

 \subsection{Pretraining}

-We pretrain our method for 100 epochs using the Adam optimizer~\cite{kingma2014adam} and cosine learning rate scheduling on 16 NVIDIA A100 GPUs, with a batch size of 8 per GPU and a combined dataset of 500,000 images from the fMoW-Sentinel~\cite{cong2022satmae} and fMoW-RGB~\cite{christie2018functional} datasets.
-To construct the dataset, we first remove the three $60m$ resolution atmospheric bands from Sentinel-2 imagery in fMoW-Sentinel, leaving $10$ bands for pretraining.
-We then replace 150,000 low spatial resolution optical bands in Sentinel-2 imagery with their high spatial resolution aerial counterparts from fMoW-RGB at the same location, leading to improved performance on high spatial resolution datasets.
+We pretrain our method for $100$ epochs using the Adam optimizer~\cite{kingma2014adam} and cosine learning rate scheduling on $16$ NVIDIA A100 GPUs, with a batch size of $8$ per GPU and a combined dataset of $500000$ images from the fMoW-Sentinel~\cite{cong2022satmae} and fMoW-RGB~\cite{christie2018functional} datasets.
+To construct the dataset, we first remove the three $60m$ resolution atmospheric bands from the 13-channel Sentinel-2 imagery in fMoW-Sentinel, leaving $10$ bands for pretraining.
+We then replace $150000$ low-spatial-resolution optical bands in Sentinel-2 imagery with their high-spatial-resolution aerial counterparts from fMoW-RGB at the same location, leading to improved performance on high-spatial-resolution datasets.